5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Switch the light on

-Idea 4: DIY Luxury Crystal Cage Hanging Pendant Light
+4. DIY Crystal Cage Hanging Pendant Light

 DIY Luxury Crystal Pendant LightDIY Luxury Crystal Pendant Light